Bardolph-Automation-Inc/bardolph/README.md

 **Bardolph** is a facility for controlling LIFX (https://www.lifx.com) lights through a simple scripting language.
-It is targeted at people who would like to control or experiment with their lights in an automated way, but who do not want to learn a programming language or API.
+It is targeted at people who would like to control or experiment with their lights in an automated way, using a minimal amount of coding.

+Using their names, you can control individual lights, groups or locations.
+Or, just pick a color for all the lights on your network.
+If you have any multi-zone lights, the language allows you to set colors for specific zones.

 The program does not use the Internet to access the bulbs, and no login is required; all of its  communication occurs over the local WiFi network.
 You can edit scripts with a basic text editor and run them from the command line.

-The language is missing quite a lot of what you might expect, as it's still under development.
+The language may be missing some constructs you might expect, such as loops and arithmetic expressons, as it's still under development.
 However, it is also very simple, and should be usable by non-programmers.

 ## Quick Examples
 Here is a script, named `all_on.ls`, that will turn on all your lights: